The state of AI-native developer hiring in Malaysia.

 Journalist, blogger, or researcher?
 Please use this.

-You’re welcome to quote any figure in this report, free of charge, with attribution to Sigmaschool and a link back to this page.
+You’re welcome to quote any figure or chart in this report, free of charge, with attribution to Sigmaschool and a link back to this page.
 A suggested citation:

 Want the underlying breakdown or a comment for a story?
 Email support@sigmaschool.co.